Jiahuan-Pei/multiwoz-mdrg/README.md

-# multiwoz
+# RPMOG

-multiwoz is an open source toolkit for building end-to-end trainable task-oriented dialogue models.
-It is released by Paweł Budzianowski from Cambridge Dialogue Systems Group under Apache License 2.0.
+The source code for paper "Retrospective and Prospective Mixture-of-Generators for Task-oriented Dialogue Response Generation"

 # Requirements
-Python 2 with pip
+Python 3 with pip

 # Quick start
 In repo directory: